Upper Appomattox canal system: Farmville and Powhatan Railroad connects to James River 1891

 The Canal was used in part until the 1890s.
 In 1890, the Canal would have had competition with the Farmville and Powhatan Railroad which competed with the Southside Railroad.
 The Farmville and Powhatan was connected all the way to Bermuda Hundred on the James River and Chester, Virginia, just north of Petersburg, in 1891.
 The railroad was narrow gauge but could provide transportation for goods and people over a similar route as the canal in just four hours.
 The railroads were pricing lower due to competition and made the trip in hours rather than days.

 What remains of the canal today

 The wing dams can still be seen in some places.
-The first few miles of the canal from the abutment dam, a contour canal, can be walked in Appomattox River Park in Petersburg.
-Remains of the navigable aqueduct and other stone work remain on the Appomattox River & Heritage Trail in Petersburg, Virginia.
+The first few miles of the canal from the abutment dam, a contour canal, can be walked in Appomattox River Park in North Dinwiddie.
+Remains of the navigable aqueduct and other stone work remain on the Appomattox River & Heritage Trail in North Dinwiddie, Virginia.
 The straight part of the canal to the turning basin follows Upper Appomattox Street and was part of the Seaboard Air Line Railroad for many years.
 The location of the turning basin is at Dunlop Street, High Street, South Street and Commerce.
 The water used to flow down Canal street back to the Appomattox River.
 Eppington is still in Chesterfield and is open to the public a few days a year.
 Israel Hill has a historical marker in Farmville, Virginia.